liquity/frontend-registry/frontends/lusd.eth.link.md

 - Company name (if applicable): 1kx
 - Contact (email, Discord, etc.): Discord joerg#3470
 - Kickback Rate: 95%
-- Product Description: Simple frontend with high kickback rate, hosted on Arweave and ENS for maximal decentralisation.
-Only optimized for desktop for now.
-Mobile support following.
+- Product Description: Hosted on Arweave + ENS.
+Use the most decentralised frontend for the most decentralised stablecoin.
+No ads, no tracking.
+Dark mode + mobile friendly.